 Whichever product you choose, make sure you take a smart and consistent approach to moisturizing your skin.
 Every moisturizing routine should include such steps as:

 - Washing with a liquid cleanser that contains ceramides

 - Patting your skin dry for less than 20 seconds after bathing

 - Using a heavy moisturizer on damp skin shortly after bathing to keep moisture trapped within the skin

 - Use moisturizer on your hands following each time you wash them.

 By following these simple steps, along with those listed above, you can help to prevent dry skin.

-At the Dermatology Clinic, you choice for skin care in Salem, we offer a wide range of services and treat patients of all ages.
-If you’re looking for a dermatologist in Salem, Oregon, the Dermatology Clinic will provide the patient-focused treatment you deserve.
+At Valley View Dermatology, your choice for skin care in Salem, we offer a wide range of services and treat patients of all ages.
+If you’re looking for a dermatologist in Salem, Oregon, Valley View Dermatology will provide the patient-focused treatment you deserve.
 Please call us today with any of your skin questions or concerns.